hydrargyrum/timecalc/README.rst

 Invocation
 ----------

-If given an argument, timecalc will eval it and exit, else, it will start a REPL (Read-Eval-Print Loop) prompt to eval multiple expressions.
+If given an argument, chronocalc will eval it and exit, else, it will start a REPL (Read-Eval-Print Loop) prompt to eval multiple expressions.

 Input format
 ------------